fosterchild1/AptInt/README.md

 <p align="center"><img src="https://github.com/fosterchild1/AptInt/blob/main/resources/text.png" width="659" height="288"></p>

-## <p align="center">Luau implementation of BigInteger.</p>
+## <p align="center">The most performant Luau implementation of BigInteger.</p>
 It can support up to b × 2⁵³ digits before it loses precision.

 Right now, b = 10⁷, which is around 90 sextillion digits.

 # 💡 Getting the most performance out of it
 You can make <b>AptInt</b> work better for your use case by:
 - Changing it's "BASE" variable.
 By default, it is set to 7.
-If you know you aren't going to multiply or divide two numbers, it can go all the way up to 14, doubling it's performance.
+If you know you aren't going to multiply or divide two numbers, it can go all the way up to 14, doubling its performance.
 - Only constructing using number tables.
 Avoid parsing from strings or numbers if possible.
 - Using the raw methods instead of metamethods.
 This avoids additional overhead created by verifying the arguments.